MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 <!-- #include "./params/forcegroup.md" -->

 ### -IsSuggested
 Changes the "Options are suggestions" / "Selection from the list is mandatory" setting for the picklist.
-To remove the "Is Suggested" flag when it has been set use -IsSuggested:$false
+To remove the "Is Suggested" flag when it has been set, use -IsSuggested:$false

 ```yaml
 Type: SwitchParameter